ernie55ernie/ernie55ernie.github.io/_posts/2025-05-12-bridge-and-torch-racing-against-the-dark.md

 category: quantitative interview
 ---

-## Bridge and Torch: Racing Against the Dark

 This classic puzzle tests our ability to optimize under constraints.
 Four people—A, B, C, and D—need to cross a bridge at night.
 They have only one torch, and at most two can cross at a time.
 The crossing speed of any pair is determined by the **slower** person.

 ### Crossing Times: